Faculty Leaves of Absence

 Leaves of Absence

-a.
-Sabbatical leave is a privilege to be applied for in each case and is in no instance to be considered an earned perquisite.
-Such leaves may be granted on application for the purpose of the advancement of knowledge or professional improvement of mutual benefit to the University and the individual.
-Following such leave, individuals are obligated to return to active service at the University for a minimum of one year.
+Sabbatical leaves are granted on application for the purpose of the advancement of knowledge or professional improvement of mutual benefit to the University and the individual.
+Following sabbatical, individuals are obligated to return to active service at the University for a minimum of one year.
 The applicant should file a specific written application accompanied by a statement as to how the leave is to be used.
 This application should be approved by the department head, the dean or director, and the Provost or the appropriate Vice President, who will in turn submit it to the Board of Trustees with his/her recommendation.

-The privilege is open to all full-time teachers who have at least the rank of assistant professor or a corresponding rank and who have been in continuous full-time service at the institution for at least six years.
+The privilege is open to all full-time teachers who have at least the rank of assistant professor or corresponding rank and who have been in continuous full-time service at the institution for at least six years.
 Following a grant of sabbatical leave, the privilege may be renewed after an additional period of continuous full-time service of at least six years.
 Exceptions in regard to continuous service may be made upon recommendation of the Provost or the appropriate Vice President and the approval of the Board of Trustees or the Board of Directors.
-The receipt of grant or fellowship funds to cover travel and other expenses incidental to the leave will not ordinarily impact the granting of a request for such leave.

 Leave for faculty members employed on an eleven months’ basis or for faculty in the Schools of Medicine and Dental Medicine may be for a period of up to six months with full pay or for a period up to twelve months with half pay.

-c.
 Sabbatical leave, whether at full or reduced pay, is considered full-time service, and therefore, persons on sabbatical leave are not permitted to engage in paid employment elsewhere.
-If a staff member is considering an arrangement in which he/she will receive compensation for services from the University and from outside agencies which will together exceed his/her regular University salary, the staff member is expected to take a leave without pay rather than a sabbatical leave.
+If a staff member is considering an arrangement in which he/she will receive compensation for services from the University and from outside agencies which will together exceed his/her regular University salary, the faculty member is subject to the Faculty Consulting Policy and applicable University Bylaws and policies.